-Increasing student skills through this practice of integration was highlighted by the Association to Advance Collegiate Schools of Business (AACSB) as an “effective practice” in its 2013 report to FAU’s College of Business:
+Increasing student skills through this practice of integration was highlighted by the Association to Advance Collegiate Schools of Business (AACSB) as an “effective practice” in a report to FAU’s College of Business:

 “The Business communications component of the MBA Program, which includes the addition of a new course and the integration of business communications throughout the curriculum, has led to improved written and verbal skills.”